ontomena/displaceweb/index.md

 “Never mind about the Russians.
 Mr. Gridley has become much more of a menace”---Franklyn Ambruster in *The Notorius Landlady*, 1962

 On October 27th, 1962, my father grabbed a few possessions, myself and my mother, piled us into the car and we set off for Cheddar Gorge, a journey of around 170 miles.
+Back to the cave.

 The Cuban Missile Crisis occurred between 16th Oct 1962 – 29th Oct 1962, shortly after *The Notorious Landlady* was released.